Can You Drink Alcohol While Taking Semaglutide (Ozempic or Wegovy)?

 5. Alcohol and Semaglutide May Increase the Risk of Pancreatitis and Kidney Damage

-Pancreatitis has also been linked to heavy or chronic alcohol use.
+Pancreatitis has also been linked to chronic alcohol use.
 Alcohol can also harm your kidneys because it can increase urination and cause dehydration.

 While there are no studies as to how drinking alcohol while taking semaglutide can increase your risks for pancreatitis and kidney damage, it’s important to take caution and moderate your alcohol intake.